enscale/lets-encrypt/README.md

 The Let’s Encrypt add-on allows to configure SSL for:
 * **_internal environment address_**, which is composed of environment name and platform domain, to be served with a dummy (i.e. not commonly trusted) SSL certificate; this option can be used for testing purposes
-* **_external domain(s)_**, each of which should be preliminarily bound to external IP of the corresponding node - either master application server instance or load balancer - via [A Record](https://docs.jelastic.com/a-records-domain-names) or [CNAME](https://docs.jelastic.com/custom-domain-via-cname); provides trusted SSL certificates for production applications
+* **_external domain(s)_**, each of which should be preliminarily bound to external IP of the corresponding node - either master application server instance or load balancer - via `A Record` or `CNAME`; provides trusted SSL certificates for production applications

 To get deeper insights on how the Let’s Encrypt service works, refer to the [official documentation](https://letsencrypt.org/how-it-works/).